Ofdev12/smashMe/README.md

 ### SmashMe
-  Its app for match users with familly of the game Smash Up
+  This is an app to match users with familly of the game Smash Up